 Pick a subject like baby clothes for the new mom or afghans or hats or anything you think they might like.
 Now go to Google and Google your subject.
 Once you have found patterns that you like copy and paste them into Word or your word processing program.
 Some patterns that you may like will come in PDF (Portable Document File) that you will need Adobe PDF reader for but you can get this for free right off the Internet.
 In that case all you have to do is print them out.
 Google basic crochet instructions also and you can copy the basic instructions to go in the front of the book.
 Get a notebook with the clear cover so you can personalize your album.
 In a big pretty font make a page with your recipients name such as Suzies Crochet Corner or some thing cute like that.
 Put in your page dividers.
 Print out your pages on colored or white paper and put them in the clear page protectors.
 The clear plastic page protectors are great because if she needs to keep track of what row she is on she can use a grease pencil to mark it off, and the page can be cleaned with a paper towel.
 I added some blank notebook pages in the back in case she wanted to write notes.

 One Internet site I would highly recommend for this project would be Lion brand Yarns.
 You have to register for the site, but they have a stitch selector that gives you a bunch of different stitches that you can include in your book.
 Add a page of tips and tricks, which you can find on Thriftyfun.
 Just use the search engine to find the article of crochet tips and tricks.
 Also you may want to number your pages and make a table of contents or an index in the back.
 Now your book is done.

 For my gift, I added some yarn and a complete set of hooks.
 I put the hooks in the front pocket of the notebook, which made it really nice when I wrapped it up.
 I also but in a small tape measure so she could learn to measure her gauge.

-This is a guide about making a crochet pattern book.
+This is a page about making a crochet pattern book.
 This gift is particularly good for a beginning crocheter.